The Financial Assistance Scheme phone lines will be closed for maintenance on Wednesday 26 February 2025.

 We are working with our partners at Service Victoria to improve this functionality as soon as possible.
 In the meantime, we thank you for your patience in supporting the transition to the new scheme.

-For more information or support with the application, including in relation to identity verification failing, please:
+For more information or support with your application, including issues with identity verification failing or if you may not have the necessary identification documents, please:

 Updated